rabbitmq/rabbitmq-stream-dotnet-client/README.md

         OffsetSpec = new OffsetTypeOffset(trackedOffset),
 ```

-OBS. if don't have stored an offset for the consumer's reference on the stream you get an OffsetNotFoundException exception.
+Note: if you try to store an offset that doesn't exist yet for the consumer's reference on the stream you get will get an `OffsetNotFoundException` exception.

 ### Handle Close

 Producers/Consumers raise and event when the client is disconnected:

 ```csharp